 A white worm is usually a larval insect, most commonly a moth or flies larva.
 As rotting organic material (such as a kitchen trash bin) attracts fly larvae, and dark, confined spaces tend to attract moth larvae, these larvae can appear almost anywhere.

 Parasitic worms can also look white or cream-colored, such as pinworms.
 There’s a decent chance you’re dealing with common larvae if you see white worms crawling up the walls in the house.
 Pinworms appear only after they infest the digestive tract of their hosts.

 Small white worms in house don’t appear from anywhere, and they appear due to a reason.
 The insects are attracted to spoilt food or decaying materials in your house and use it as a breeding site to lay their eggs, which develop into small white worms.
 A thorough small white worm inspection can assist you in determining where small white worms have been settling and where you should concentrate on your approach.

 Small white worms in house can be located in decaying organic matter, food items or decaying matter, and filth.
 Within kitchens, they could be found in the pantries of the food items that have been spoiled and pet food, or on fruit that is rotting or in production which has been put out.
 Small white worms are also discovered in garbage containers that aren’t sealed.
-Or, the garbage hasn’t gone out for a long time.

 How to get rid of small white worms in house?